toeverything/OctoBase/README.md

 Some amazing companies including OctoBase are looking for developers!
 Are you interested in helping build with OctoBase and/or its partners?
 Check out some of the latest [jobs available](https://github.com/toeverything/AFFiNE/blob/master/docs/jobs.md).

+## Building

+See [BUILDING.md](./apps/homepage/pages/docs/building_guide.md) for instructions on how to build Octobase from source code.

 ## License

 Currently, this repository is under **active development** and most components are not yet production ready, so all code is under [AGPL-3.0].
 We will switch to [MPL 2.0] or a more looser license release after the corresponding components are ready for production.